KG-khangelani/ass1Library/ReadMe.md

 - **Search** for Books or Magazines by title, author, or ID
 - **Add** new items to the catalogue
 - **Borrow** and **Return** items, with borrowing state saved to JSON
+- **Print** all items, displaying the full books and magazines catalogues

 ## Project Structure
 ```